-THE KINGDOM KEEPERS
+Click to read the story: THE KINGDOM KEEPERS

 The story itself may seem unfinished, but I believe that was done on purpose.
 There was simply no more “divine inspiration” past that point, and I didn’t feel at liberty to add more or attempt to finish it on my own efforts.
 However, I strongly felt God tell me to take my boys on a prayer walk to finish the story.
 After reading the last line, I charged my boys with this statement: “Let’s go plant flags for the King, my princes!”

 We then set out on a prayer walk where semi-violent protests had taken place the night before.
 (No protests were taking place at the time we went out, all was physically safe.)
-I held their hands as we walked to the police station–now covered with graffiti and strewn with trash–and we prayed for God’s unity and healing to be released in our sate and nation.
+I held their hands as we walked to the police station–now covered with graffiti and strewn with trash–and we prayed for God’s unity and healing to be released in our state and nation.
 We prayed for God’s angel armies to be released in battling the spiritual forces of violence and division.
 We planted Kingdom flags together!
 They tangibly understood their part in spiritual warfare.
 I’d say that was infinitely more powerful than any story ending I could’ve crafted!

 Teach your children about spiritual warfare as soon as they come to Christ.
 Don’t give them a watered down cartoon version of “Sunday School Jesus.”
 My friend Jillian often reminds me that there is no Junior Holy Spirit, and she is absolutely right!
 Have your children pray big prayers with you, and rejoice over every single answered prayer.
 Invite them into your walk with Christ, and tell them what the Holy Spirit is teaching you.